 Josh Bycer's Blog

-Over the last seven years, I have been researching and contributing to the field of game design.
-These contributions range from QA for professional game productions to writing articles for sites like Gamasutra and Quarter To Three.
+For over seven years, I have been researching and contributing to the field of game design.
+These contributions range from QA for professional game productions to writing articles for sites like Gamasutra, Xsolla and Quarter To Three.
 My goal as a game theorist is to analyze past and present game design trends to better understand and forecast the future development of the industry

 Josh Bycer's Comments

 It was at least to my knowledge, the first 3D open world styled game, predating GTA 3 by a year.
 Combined with an interesting story and a lot of detail when it came to the environment of Ryo 's neighborhood.
 If you look at the Yakuza series, that is a ...

 As someone who was hooked ...

 As someone who was hooked MPQ for the better part of 2013 and some of 2014, if you need to start a MPQ support group, let me know :

 I agree with the EFF ...

 I agree with the EFF as well.
 There is a big difference both in the audience and the use of the hacking that the ESA is fighting against when it comes to game preservation.
 Since the games are abandoned, that means the developers/publishers are not doing any more work with ...